jaycode/chanelink/readme.md

 Don't be afraid to read core code.
 Rails 3.0.3 is available [here](https://github.com/rails/rails/tree/3-0-stable).

 When you find something you want to add later, write `# Todo` comment on it.
 RubyMine will pick up any todo items and we can view them as list.

+---

+# Testing Strategy

+**Inventory**

+  1. Test if inventory can be added.
+  2. Connect to OTA through Storm SOAP to see if it is updated alright.